CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 <img src="/img/bq-analytics-toolbox/examples/honolulu_do_subscriptions_bq.png" alt=" Check Data Observatory subscriptions" style="width:100%">
 </div>

-Next, we can check the list of variables that are available to perform the enrichment using the [DATAOBS_SUBSCRIPTION_VARIABLES](../../sql-reference/data/#dataobs_subscription_variables) procedure.
+Next, you can check the list of variables that are available to perform the enrichment using the [DATAOBS_SUBSCRIPTION_VARIABLES](../../sql-reference/data/#dataobs_subscription_variables) procedure.
 Particularly, we are interested in those variables that contain the word _population_ in the description, so we are going to take advantage of the second input of the procedure, which enables to filter the results.

 ```sql
 CALL `carto-un`.carto.DATAOBS_SUBSCRIPTION_VARIABLES('carto-data.ac_yyr4gtk5',"variable_description LIKE '%population%'");
 ```

-After selecting the variables of interest, in our case those population values for males and females between 18 and 34 years old, we can perform the enrichment using the [DATAOBS_ENRICH_GRID](../../sql-reference/data/#dataobs_enrich_grid) procedure.
+After selecting the variables of interest, which in our case are the population values for males and females between 15 and 34 years old, we can perform the enrichment using the [DATAOBS_ENRICH_GRID](../../sql-reference/data/#dataobs_enrich_grid) procedure.
 Please note that the variables are uniquely identified using their _variable slug_.
 The result of this process can be found in `cartobq.docs.honolulu_pizza_aos_enriched`.

 ```sql
 CALL `carto-un`.carto.DATAOBS_ENRICH_GRID